whistlegraph/2022.aesthetic.computer/README.txt

 🌟 Work In Progress 🌟

 ***Feral File Whistlegraph Player***
-- [] Get forward and back button working so the tilde key makes sense, and so that history works on disks, even if there is no hash on the first disk.

 - [🟢] Clean up aesthetic.computer console.log statements.
     - [] Wrap console.log into print(), devlog(), error() and warn().
-    - Rewrite visible logs.
+    - [] Rewrite visible logs.
-    - Include tilde shortcut.
+    - [] Include tilde shortcut.
 - [] Upload the work to Feral File's website.
 - [X] Finish player
+- [X] Get forward and back button working so the tilde key makes sense, and so that history works on disks, even if there is no hash on the first disk.

 ***Post Feral File Launch (Hit these, plus all regressions before moving on!)
  - [] (disk.js:28) Make this a boot choice via the index.html file?